polesapart/timekpr-next/README.md

 Linux distributions (i.e. Ubuntu, Fedora, Mint, ...) ecosystem is large, nice, diverse and all those good things, but not everything there adheres to the same standards, so naturally there are some differences here and there, which affects Timekpr-nExT looks and/or functionality.

 I'll add notes (i.e. _Note: ..._) to highlight differences in functionality for the descriptions below, so users are fully aware of what to expect.

+_**Note**: Currently it's known that if user has enabled ```Use sound "bell" for notifications```, then critical notifications might not show on Desktop, they are registered and can be seen in notification register, though._
 </br></br>

 ### Description of functionality